 Muscle morphology

 Ostrich pelvic limb muscle mass broadly scaled with strong positive allometry (m 1.1 – 1.5), indicating they have the capacity for relatively greater amounts of work as the animal grows.
 PCSA also tended to scale with positive allometry (m 0.73 – 1.22).
-Many muscles scaled not significantly differently from body mass1.01.0 suggesting, for these muscles at least, force would be relatively increased in larger birds.
+Many muscles scaled not significantly differently from body mass1.0, suggesting that muscle force would be at least maintained in the larger animals, if not enhanced.
+For three muscles, PCSA scaled greater than mass1.0 suggesting, for these muscles at least, force would be relatively increased in larger birds.
 This is contrary to between species observations where PCSA scales proportionally to m~0.8 (Alexander et al, 1981), resulting in a relative reduction in peak muscle force with increasing size ( m0.74-0.8; Alexander, 1981; Biewener, 1989) and creates an increasing disparity between muscle force and gravitational loading as animals get bigger (Biewener, 2005).
 This is accommodated through postural changes and an increase in effective mechanical advantage in order for larger animals to balance rotational moments about their limb joints (Biewener, 1990; Biewener, 1989; Snelling et al, 2017).
 Limb posture and ground reaction force vector alignment with the limb do not change significantly with increasing mass in ostriches (Smith and Wilson, 2013).
 Further, average muscle force requirements during locomotion scale in direct proportion to body mass in ostriches (Smith and Wilson, 2013).
 This may explain the greater functional requirement for higher peak isometric force generation in bigger ostriches, as illustrated in this study, and is seen in other ground dwelling birds (galliform birds and ratites) which exhibit positive allometry of muscle mass and PCSA (Lamas et al, 2014; Paxton et al, 2010; Paxton et al, 2014; Picasso et al, 2010; Picasso, 2014).

 A positive scaling relationship of fascicle length: muscle length (FL: ML) ratio was found for some muscles in the proximal limb.
 This indicates a developmental emphasis toward increased capacity for muscle work and range of motion at joints and a potential requirement for greater joint range of motion during the swing phase of running of adult ostriches compared to juveniles.
 In several muscles FL:ML ratio scaled negatively with body mass.
 This indicates optimisation for efficiency of force generation.
 Many of these are distal limb muscles with a role in body weight support (e.g. Gastrocnemius, Flexor perforatus digiti III, Flexor perforatus digiti IV [FPDIV]) and all but Obturator medialis have long tendons.
 The combination of short distal limb muscle fibres with long tendons is well documented (e.g. Biewener 1998; Wilson et al, 2001) where it provides improved capacity for elastic energy storage and return.